Before Your Trip

 For the latest travel advice, including security and local laws, plus passport and visa information, please visit your relevant official government website.

 • Money to cover any country fees (such as airport taxes - again please visit your destination FAQs for more information).
-Please note that certain destinations are very remote and do not offer ATM or card faciltiies
+Please note that certain destinations are very remote and do not offer ATM or card facilities.

-• All toiletries/medications - we encourage our guests to bring 100% biodegradable toiletries
+• All toiletries/medications - we encourage our guests to bring 100% biodegradable toiletries.

 • A refillable water container – support our efforts to become plastic-free!

-• Your diving equipment – if you do not want to haul it across the world, we also have a range of rental equipment that can be pre-booked.
+• Your diving equipment – if you do not want to haul it across the world, we have a range of rental equipment that can be pre-booked.

 • Dive certification card and log book

-• Proof of diving insurance which covers emergency evacuation and recompression chamber costs
+• Proof of diving insurance which covers emergency evacuation and recompression chamber costs.

 • Proof of travel insurance.
 Travel insurance is a vital aspect to booking a holiday, giving you protection against unforeseen circumstances that could otherwise spoil your holiday.
 It is important that you purchase travel insurance that properly covers your participation in whatever activities you may undertake at the time that you make your booking.